 3. Game Description Localization

 Given the public nature of your game’s advertisement and lead generation, your game description should be localized into the same languages as the game itself.
-Your game’s description will often be the decisive factor in whether or not individual gamers download or purchase your game from the iOS or Android app store respectively.
+Your game’s description will often be the decisive factor in whether or not individual gamers download or purchase your game from the iOS or Android app store, respectively.

-Make sure that your description uses the same vocabulary and lingo as the in-game localization to allow for organic connection between the two and to create a sense of cohesion for the gamers.
+Make sure that your description uses the same vocabulary and terminology as the in-game localization to allow for an organic connection between the two and to create a sense of cohesion for the gamers.
 Similarly, a localized game description will help your game rank better on global storefronts and attract more gamers as a direct result.

 4. Be Open to Feedback